To understand the language of the Top 50 survey, view our Top 50 Glossary of Terms.

 Yes, you can have multiple people answering different parts of the survey at one time.
 Through the collaboration function, you can invite other people within your company to complete portions of the survey.
 The survey is set up so there are different pages and as you work through the survey or save a particular page, then those responses are recorded.
 The only time that there could be a problem is if two individuals

 were on the page at the same time.
-Then whoever entered or whoever pressed save last would have their information be the be what was recorded.
+Then, whoever entered or whoever pressed save last would have their information be what was recorded.